 To reach the Qatar Airways Silver/Business Class Lounge, take the escalator on the left side of the Teddy Bear, and make a left in the lobby.

-Qatar Airways Business Class Lounge DOH design
+Qatar Airways Silver/Business Class Lounge DOH design

-The Business Class Lounge was conceived as an oasis above the bustling concourse.
+The Silver/Business Class Lounge was conceived as an oasis above the bustling concourse.
 Located on a mezzanine overlooking the Teddy Bear—Doha airport’s most recognizable landmark—the club incorporates several tranquil design features such as a living wall, dim lighting, a water feature, and plush carpeting in the seating area.
 With clean lines and an alliance of metal and Earth tones, the décor is modern while conservative, and stays clear off the golden hues and clichés that are sometimes associated with Middle Eastern airlines.

 The open floor plan boasts a variety of seating options including traditional lounge chairs with side consoles, egg-shaped chairs, and dining tables.
 While hardly ubiquitous, power outlets can be found in the ground, along the walls, and in side consoles.